IbrohimRasulov/Awesome-books/README.md

 ## About The Project

-I created an app to to store, display and remove books from localStorage and UI.
+> I created an app to store, display and remove books from localStorage and UI.
+This project has been built with the help of modern CSS3, Bootstrap 5 and JavaScript.
+Check the live demo to try.

+.
 Check the live demo to try

 ![screenshot](Screenshot.png)